-In addition, new civil society and social movements have the added benefit of social media.
-Social media has increased how connected individuals are and how fast civil society can mobilise.
-Social media has also promoted the idea of a global civil society, wherein the 'social sphere comprised of multiple civil societies that are interconnected by common values and interests, often across geographical spaces and nationally defined territories'.55 Similar to the transnational nature of US truth commissions, which rely on international organisations and former commissions for authority, social movements and civil society in the US also gain support and authority from the support of other civil societies.
-This has led to the potential of global protest and mobilisation, as noted in the Black Lives Matter protests of June 2020. which occurred not only across the US but also globally.
+In addition, civil society and social movements have the added benefit of social media (Gready & Robins, 2017; Beitler, 2013).
+Social media has increased how connected individuals are and how fast civil society can mobilize (Beitler, 2013; DeChaine, 2005).
+Social media has also promoted the idea of a global civil society, wherein the "social sphere comprised of multiple civil societies that are interconnected by common values and interests, often across geographical spaces and nationally defined territories" (Beitler, 2013, p.
+138).
+Similar to the transnational nature of US truth commissions, which rely on international organizations and former commissions for authority, social movements and civil society in the US also gain support and authority from the support of other civil societies (Beitler, 2013; DeChaine, 2005).
+This has led to the potential of global protest and mobilization, as noted in the Black Lives Matter Protests of June 2020, which occurred not only across the US but also globally.
 As such, the promotion of transitional justice and its promise of truth-telling and redress have also garnered support among civil society within and without the US.

-The standing of transitional justice mechanisms in the US and how civil society in the country has influenced, reshaped and extended the concept of transitional justice are influential in how the US is now dealing with its past and which means of redress civil society groups are advocating for.
+The standing of transitional justice mechanisms in the US and how civil society in the country has influenced and reshaped and extended the concept of transitional justice are influential in how the US is now dealing with its past and which means of redress civil society groups are advocating for.
 The following chapter will examine the injustices faced by the African American community by the state and white Americans as well as how these injustices have persisted and changed over time.